Dynamic Duo

 started to rain so let’s do it real quick.

 On my way, I say.
-I go out the back
+I go out the backdoor and down the steps and through the garden

 --it’s easy when it's all downhill.
 He’s there